 - Your home will be on a national register of listed properties, searchable on the Historic England website.

-- You’ll have to get permission from your local authority for any alterations you want to carry out, including extensions, changes to the internal layout or even putting up a satellite dish.
-This can be bureaucratic and time-consuming!
+- You will need to get permission from your local authority for any alterations you want to carry out, including extensions, changes to the internal layout or even putting up a satellite dish.
+This can sometimes be bureaucratic and time-consuming!
+Read our Guide to Period Property Restoration here.

-- You’ll need specialist insurance.
-The rebuild cost of a listed building will be significantly more than a non-listed building, as the local authority will determine how and if it will be rebuilt.
+- You will need specialist insurance as the rebuild cost of a listed home will be significantly more than a non-listed building.

-- It will cost more to run and repair.
+- The home could cost more to run and repair.
 You may have to use specific materials or hire tradespeople with special skills to carry out work on your property, and energy efficiency improvements such as double glazing or insulation may not be permitted.

 Top tips for buying a listed property

-If you’ve got your eye on a listed building, follow this checklist to make sure you’re fully informed before buying:
+If you’ve got your eye on a listed building, this checklist will help make sure you’re fully informed before proceeding with your purchase:

-- Check out the reasons for listing.
-The National Heritage List for England will give specific details on why the property is listed.
-This will give an indication of the key attributes or features you’re unlikely to be able to change.
+- Check out the reasons why this home is listed.
+The National Heritage List for England will give specific details on why the property has been listed, which will give an indication of the key attributes or features you’re unlikely to be able to change.

 - Use a surveyor who specialises in listed buildings.
 They’ll understand how your home is constructed and be aware of special considerations relating to its repair.
-This will give you a full picture of what you’re taking on if you buy the property.
+Our Residential Building Consultancy team are experts in this and can help to give you a full picture of what you’re taking on if you buy the property.

-- Don’t assume you’ll be able to make changes to the property.
-Many buyers’ primary concern is what they can and can’t do to the property, particularly if it’s in need of renovation.
-It may be worth taking advice from a heritage expert.
+- Many buyers’ primary concern is what they can and can’t do to the property, particularly if it’s in need of renovation, and it can often be worth taking advice from a heritage expert for this.
 You don’t usually need permission to update kitchens and bathrooms, but always check with a specialist first.

 - Check that any previous work has been authorised.
 If previous owners have carried out work to the property without gaining the necessary consent, then when ownership transfers to you, you will become liable for correcting any mistakes.
 You’ll need to make sure your insurance covers this.